ConductorOne/baton-dropbox/README.md

 Flags:
+      --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --configure bool               Get the refresh token the first time you run the connector.
+      --refresh-token string         The refresh token used to get an access token for authentication with Dropbox ($BATON_REFRESH_TOKEN)
-      --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-dropbox
+      --app-key string               The app key used to authenticate with Dropbox ($BATON_APP_KEY) --app-secret string            The app secret used to authenticate with Dropbox ($BATON_APP_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-dropbox
       --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json")